giulianopz/cv/index.md

 `2017-2019`
 __Research Assistant, Sapienza University of Rome__

-I contributed to the creation of an AMR-like adjective lexicon for the [MOUSSE](http://mousse-project.org/) project in the Linguistic Computing Laboratory (LCL) of the CS dept. of Sapienza University of Rome.
+I contributed to the creation of an AMR-like adjective lexicon for the [MOUSSE](http://mousse-project.org/) project in the Linguistic Computing Laboratory (LCL) of the CS department of Sapienza University of Rome.

 `Oct:2017-Dec:2017`
 __Linguistic Consultant, Babelscape__